 Congratulations on the purchase of your new Natural Chlorine Generator.
 Your purchase will minimize the efforts needed to maintain your pool and maximize your enjoyment for many years.
 Before installation or operation, please read these instructions carefully.
 This manual contains easy to follow step-by-step procedures to properly install and operate your system.
-A little time spent understanding your system and its parts will assure successful, trouble-free installation and usage.
+A little time spent understanding your system and its parts will assure a trouble-free system.
 When working around your pool, please take care to avoid hazards such as electrical wires and chemicals.
 CAUTION!
 Safety comes first!

-WARNING - SAFETY FIRST
+WARNING SAFTY FIRST